 Arriving back in Lecce, the evening is yours to relax, explore, and dine at your leisure.

-Our destination this morning is Ostuni, often called la Città Bianca, or "the White City," for bright, whitewashed building walls.
+Our destination this morning is Ostuni, often called la Città Bianca, or "the White City," for bright, whitewashed walls.
 Originally painted with lime to brighten the dark medieval alleys, the white walls also kept the interior temperature of buildings cool.
 In later centuries, the practice continued during epidemics to quell the spread of disease.

 Masseria ValenteOstuni, Italy